 A number of our house rules are just inclusions of obscure rules, or clarifications of gaps in the rules.
 When trying to find answers to those questions, I default back to earlier editions and Dragon Magazine before resorting to answers in later editions.

 I come from a background of twenty years of full-contact armored combat (the SCA), so I tend to view combat very tactically.
-As players are wont to move about, we eventually adopted a hybrid of the 2e initiative system.
+As players are wont to move about in combat, we eventually adopted a hybrid of the 2e initiative system.
 Each player rolls a d10, and then adds whatever bonuses (or penalties) to their initiative.
 Characters act in order of their initiative.
 The secret sauce to that is that actions take place in sequence.
 If a fighter rolls an 8, then wants to move less than half their movement (+4), then swing their sword (+5), then they will complete their blow at 17.
 If a spellcaster is casting a spell through the area the fighter is moving through, we know that the fighter is in that area between 9 and 13.
 If the spell goes off in that interval, the fighter could be affected.
 If the spell goes off before 9, then the fighter will be unaffected.
 [Edit: We eventually shifted to a more “all-or-none” approach for AoE spells as faster-see Initiative Modifiers].

-All of the magic-using classes are provided the ability to flex their spell casting to make the spell-casters more adaptable.
+All of the spell-casting classes are provided the ability to flex their spell casting to make the spell-casters more adaptable.
 Magic users can swap two “memorized” spells (or a spell one level higher) for a single, different spell.
 Clerics can swap any spell for a necromantic (healing) spell.
 Druids can memorize twice as many spells as normal, but only cast the same number they could usually cast.
-This makes the spell-casters a lot more flexible.
 Clerics memorize more interesting spells than healing, but have healing available if necessary (more often than not!).
-Magic users get usage out of those obscure spells that previously no one ever memorized on the off-chance it might be necessary, preferring instead the basic spells of more utility.
+Magic users get usage out of those obscure spells that previously no one ever memorized on the off-chance it might be necessary, normally preferring “standard” spells of more utility.